Waheed Alli, Baron Alli: Business career

 Alli started work as a junior researcher for a finance magazine, crediting his first success to Salem Ghayar, who hired and mentored him.
 After a few years of preparing monthly reports for potential investors, he was headhunted by Save & Prosper, part of Robert Fleming & Co.
 Eventually he returned to his original employer, and worked his way up in the media business within Robert Maxwell's stable of publications.

 He then went to the City for a second career in investment banking, through which he became wealthy.
 In the mid-1980s he met Charlie Parsons, who was to become his business partner as well as his life partner.

 Alli's third career, and the first in which he achieved public prominence, was in the television industry.
 He and Parsons set up 24 Hour Productions, which produced The Word, "the most talked about television programme in Britain".
 In 1992 they merged with Bob Geldof's Planet Pictures to form Planet 24.
 Such was its success that it became one of the largest TV production companies in the country, and the main independent supplier to Channel 4.
 It was responsible for genre-breaking programmes such as Big Breakfast and Survivor.
-Carlton Television bought Planet 24 in March 1999 for £15 million, with Alli and Parsons prudently retaining the rights to the lucrative Survivor format.
+Carlton Television bought Planet 24 in March 1999 for £15 million, with Alli and Parsons retaining the rights to the lucrative Survivor format.
 Waheed Alli became a Carlton board director before stepping down a year later.

-In April 2003 Alli took over as chairman of the media rights company Chorion Ltd, which owns rights to Enid Blyton and Agatha Christie, and has offices beyond the UK in New York, Sydney, and Tokyo.
+In April 2003, Alli took over as chairman of the media rights company Chorion Ltd, which owns rights to Enid Blyton and Agatha Christie, and has offices beyond the UK in New York, Sydney, and Tokyo.
 He was chairman of AIM-listed ASOS.com and a director of Olga Television, entertainer Paul O'Grady's production company.
-He owns part of Shine Limited, a media production company he co-founded in March 2001 with Elisabeth Murdoch, daughter of media-magnate Rupert Murdoch.
-In August 2011, he stepped down from the chairmanship of Chorion and sold half his stake in ASOS.com to start a new company called Silvergate Media.
+He also backed Shine Limited, Elisabeth Murdoch's media production company, which she later sold to 21st Century Fox (owned by her father Rupert Murdoch) for £211 million.
+In August 2011, he stepped down from the chairmanship of Chorion, selling half his stake in ASOS.com the next month for £14.25 million.
+The sale helped to finance Alli's new company, Silvergate Media, and its purchase of the rights to Beatrix Potter and Octonauts from Chorion.

 He was part of a failed £100m bid backed by private equity firm 3i to buy Virgin Radio from SMG plc in 2005.
-In March 2007 he was appointed as SMG's non-executive director.
+In March 2007, he was appointed as SMG's non-executive director.